GISc Certificate Program

 - Finish in 1 year for full-time students; part-time students have up to 4 years to complete.

 - You must have a BA or BS degree at time of application and have taken an introductory course in statistical methods (course can be added to first semester, if needed).

 - Cost based on rates for graduate tuition & fees and depend on credit hours enrolled (see https://cashier.unc.edu/tuition-fees/ ).

-To Apply, send the following to Dr. Erika Wise, Director of the GISc Certificate Program (firstname.lastname@example.org) by June 15th for fall admission or November 15th for spring admission:
+Send the following to Dr. Erika Wise, Director of the GISc Certificate Program (firstname.lastname@example.org):

 - Transcripts, showing undergraduate graduation date.